41. An Angry Pilgrim Among The Angry Sinners: INFERNO, Canto VIII, Lines 31 - 63

 Two translation issues:

-2. The sarcasm in the passage tips over the top when the damned are called “le gangose genti” at line 60.
-While “genti” can mean “people,” it does carry a whiff of gentility about it, not exactly noblemen and women, but certainly people of note or bearing.
+2. The sarcasm in the passage tips over the top when the damned are called le gangose genti at line 60.
+While genti can mean “people,” it does carry a whiff of gentility about it, not exactly noblemen and women, but certainly people of note or bearing.
 Many translators try to temper this sarcasm by translating the word as “crowd” or “crew.”
 Frankly, it’s starker (or bolder) than that!

 Five interpretive issues:

 1. How Filippo Argenti gets named is intriguing.
 Neither the pilgrim Dante nor Virgil names him, although they both appear to know who he is.
 It’s not until the angry crowd gets at him that we discover who this is.
-First off, his name is explicitly stated, not periphrastically hinted at.
+What’s more, his name is explicitly stated, not periphrastically hinted at.
 My hunch is that given how war-torn Florence is, he could be any number of angry men!
 So the poet just has to call out which one he means in his poem.
 But as to how the pilgrim Dante and Virgil name and know Argenti, the problem gets stickier.
 The pilgrim states flat out that he knows Argenti (line 39).
 Then why doesn’t he give us his name?
 Is Dante hedging his bets, putting the final identification in the mouths of the damned?
-Is the poet perhaps protecting his own family back in Florence?
+Is the poet protecting his extended family still in Florence?
 What’s more, Virgil seems to know Argenti, too.
-How could an old Latin poet know a contemporary Black Guelph?
-Virgil says, “Quei fu al mondo persona orgogliosa” (line 46—literally, “This [one] was in the world [a] person haughty”).
-Is saying this just a good guess on Virgil’s part, given where the two of them are in hell?
-We’re among the angry so this guy must have been “orgoglioso” in life.
+How could an old Latin poet know a Black Guelph?
+Virgil says, Quei fu al mondo persona orgogliosa (line 46—literally, “This [one] was in the world [a] person haughty”).
+Is saying this just a good guess on Virgil’s part?
+We’re among the angry so this guy must have been orgoglioso in life?
 Maybe, except Virgil also seems to know that nobody remembers any good about Argenti (line 47).
-Then Virgil makes it more complicated by claiming his being forgotten is why he’s so angry (line 48).
+Then Virgil makes it all more complicated by claiming his being forgotten is why he’s so angry (line 48).
 Really?
 He’s punished for something that happened after he died, tormented for his anger over having been forgotten?
 Let’s just say that this tercet (lines 46 - 48) remains a bit of a muddle.
-Is Dante making things too curt, too short-handed, trying to cram too much information into too few lines . . . so much so that Virgil’s characterization goes a little wonky, saying things the poet wants to say, becoming the poet’s puppet-like mouthpiece?
+Is Dante making things too curt, too short-handed, trying to cram too much information into too few lines . . . so much so that Virgil’s characterization goes a little wonky and he says things the poet wants to say, becomes the poet’s puppet-like mouthpiece?
 Or is this all indeed the fact of the matter?
 Virgil does indeed know guys in other rings . . . in which case hell is a stranger place than we imagined.

 One journaling prompt:

 1. When has anger chewed on you until you were the skeleton at your own feast?
 How did you get out of that danger?
-Or have you really gotten out of it?
+Or have you gotten out of it?